 The Merciless AI Onslaught

-As I turned on the news I was greeted by some uplifting positive news.
+As I brought up the the news on my e-retina I was greeted by some uplifting positive news.
 The new president of China and free leader of the world was speaking at an address and the support from the crowd was palpable.

 Politics had moved on in leaps and bounds over the last decade and of course had changed immeasurably since the spectacular collapse of America, in 2032.
 President Wò sēn was everything a nation could hope for in a leader - completely altruistic, non-biased, 100% committed to the good of the people and more intelligent and rational than any president that had gone before him.